-Discussions can center on the factors underlying a flattening Phillips curve, such as: more services in the consumption basket, globalisation, the tendency of lower inflation rates to be less volatile, and anchored inflation expectations.
+Interesting discussion can center on the factors underlying a flattening Phillips curve, such as: more services in the consumption basket, increasingly global production processes, the tendency of lower inflation rates to be less volatile, and anchored inflation expectations.

-- Class discussion could cover the impact on monetary policy of a decline in and flattening of the Phillips curve and the challenge of entrenched inflation - An econometrics class could derive a relationship by segmenting the data into stable periods to derive the true relationships at various times and measure their strength and direction, perhaps conducting an F-test to demonstrate whether the relationship measurably changed in a statistical sense. - Students might use various inflation gauges to which might be the best measure of underlying inflation.
-Or compare wages vs. unemployment. - Also, students could derive Phillips Curves by finding short-term unemployment and the various alternative measures of labour market slack.
+- Class discussion could cover the impact on monetary policy of a decline in and flattening of the Phillips curve. - An econometrics class could derive a relationship, by segmenting the data into stable periods to derive the true relationships at various times and measure their strength and direction, perhaps conducting an F-test to demonstrate whether the relationship measurably changed in a statistical sense. - Students might use various inflation measures to see whether core PCE is the best measure of underlying inflation.
+Or compare wages vs. unemployment. - Also, students could derive Phillips Curves by finding short-term unemployment and the various alternative measures of labor market slack.